 Take a moment to review the point system in the “Challenges” tab.
 Meeting your net carbs goal scores you 50 points, your calories goal 20 points, your sleep goal 10 points, and so on.

 To approach the maximum of 130 points per day, you’ll need to take a holistic approach to your health.
 As a side benefit, you’ll also feel like a million bucks.

 #3: Tell others

 Tell your family and friends about the Challenge—and what you’re trying to achieve by embarking on it.
-Telling others will strengthen your resolve to achieve those goals.
+Telling others will strengthen your accountability and resolve to achieve those goals.

 #4: Make it about you